withastro/docs/src/pages/en/core-concepts/project-structure.md

 ### `public/`

-The `public/` directory is for files and assets that do not need to be processed during Astro's build process.
+The `public/` directory is for files and assets which shouldn't be processed during Astro's build process.
 These files will be copied into the build folder untouched.

 This behavior makes `public/` ideal for common assets like images and fonts, or special files such as `robots.txt` and `manifest.webmanifest`.

 You can place CSS and JavaScript in your `public/` directory, but be aware that those files will not be bundled or optimized in your final build.

- 💡 *As a general rule, any CSS or JavaScript that you write yourself should live in your `src/` directory.*
+> 💡 *As a general rule, any CSS or JavaScript that you write yourself should live in your `src/` directory.*

 ### `package.json`

 This is a file used by JavaScript package managers to manage your dependencies.
 It also defines the scripts that are commonly used to run Astro (ex: `npm start`, `npm run build`).

-For help creating a new `package.json` file for your project, check out the [manual setup](/en/install/manual/) instructions.
+For help regarding the creation of a new `package.json` file for your project, check out the [manual setup](/en/install/manual/) instructions.

 ### `astro.config.mjs`